dustinest/libraries/ee.fj.javafx/ee.fj.javafx.loader/README.md

 		}
 	}

+In case you already set controller in your fxml you can add additional argument to your FXMLLoader annotation: ```@FXMLLoader(controller=false)```

+The annotation is not required.
+The only purpose for now is to limit the loader functionality.

 If you want to show the loading status and have more control over your loading cycle, call:

 	CompoundLoader.load((total, status) -> {